Cabozantinib S-Malate in Treating Patients With Recurrent or Metastatic Endometrial Cancer

-|Endometrial Adenosquamous Carcinoma Endometrial Clear Cell Adenocarcinoma Endometrial Mixed Adenocarcinoma Endometrial Serous Adenocarcinoma Metastatic Endometrioid Adenocarcinoma Recurrent Uterine Corpus Carcinoma Stage IV Uterine Corpus Cancer AJCC v7 Stage IVA Uterine Corpus Cancer AJCC v7 Stage IVB Uterine Corpus Cancer AJCC v7 Uterine Corpus Carcinosarcoma||Drug: Cabozantinib S-malate Other: Laboratory Biomarker Analysis Other: Pharmacological Study||Phase 2|
+|Endometrial Adenosquamous Carcinoma Endometrial Clear Cell Adenocarcinoma Endometrial Mixed Cell Adenocarcinoma Endometrial Serous Adenocarcinoma Metastatic Endometrioid Adenocarcinoma Recurrent Uterine Corpus Cancer Stage IV Uterine Corpus Cancer AJCC v7 Stage IVA Uterine Corpus Cancer AJCC v7 Stage IVB Uterine Corpus Cancer AJCC v7 Uterine Corpus Carcinosarcoma||Drug: Cabozantinib S-malate Other: Laboratory Biomarker Analysis Other: Pharmacological Study||Phase 2|

-I. Determine efficacy of single agent cabozantinib-s-malate (cabozantinib) in women previously receiving one line of chemotherapy for metastatic endometrial cancer or with progression within 12 months of completing adjuvant therapy, with co-primary endpoints of objective response rate by Response Evaluation Criteria in Solid Tumors (RECIST) 1.1 and progression-free-survival at 12 weeks (PFS).
+I. Determine efficacy of single agent cabozantinib s-malate (cabozantinib) in women previously receiving one line of chemotherapy for metastatic endometrial cancer or with progression within 12 months of completing adjuvant therapy, with co-primary endpoints of objective response rate by Response Evaluation Criteria in Solid Tumors (RECIST) 1.1 and progression-free-survival at 12 weeks (PFS).

 I. Correlation of clinical response with baseline molecular status of archival tumor (hepatocyte growth factor receptor [c-met] amplification & mutation status) and overall survival.

-Patients receive cabozantinib-s-malate orally (PO) once daily (QD) on days 1-28.
+Patients receive cabozantinib s-malate orally (PO) once daily (QD) on days 1-28.
 Courses repeat every 28 days in the absence of disease progression or unacceptable toxicity.

 After completion of study treatment, patients are followed up every 4 weeks or every 6 months.